 Restrictions on Garbage and Trash.
 No refuse, garbage, trash, lumber, grass shrub or tree clippings, plant waste, compost, metal, bulk materials, scrap refuse or debris of any kind shall be kept, stored or allowed to accumulate on any Lot except within an enclosed structure or area appropriately screen from view, except that any container holding such materials may be placed outside at such times as may be necessary to permit garbage or trash pick-up.

-No Temporary Structures or Building Materials.
+[6.2(n) replaced in July 16, 2011 amendments] No Temporary Structures or Building Materials.
 Except during construction as set forth above, no tent, shack, temporary structure or temporary building or building materials shall be placed, stored or maintained on the Lot.

 Compliance with Insurance Requirements.
 Nothing shall be done or kept on the Property which may result in a material increase in the rates of insurance or would result in the cancellation of any insurance maintained by the Association, without the prior approval of the Association.